-All of Disney World's theme parks offer nighttime fireworks shows, with the exception of Disney's Animal Kingdom, which bans pyrotechnics out of consideration for the many animals calling the zoo-like park home.
+All of Disney World's theme parks offer nighttime fireworks shows, with the exception of Disney's Animal Kingdom, which bans pyrotechnics out of consideration for the many animals that call the zoo-like park home.

 Naturally, you'll want to do a bit of planning to make sure you can maximize your viewing experience and get the most out of each event.
-So before you go, double-check the entertainment schedule to see if there have been any time changes or cancellations.
-If everything's good to go, here's how to make sure you'll be in the best viewing spot to enjoy every fireworks show offered in the park.
+Before you go, double-check the entertainment schedule to see if there have been any time changes or cancellations.

 Every night you can catch this show at the Magic Kingdom, but because of the new projections, you will want to be closer to the castle than was necessary for previous Magic Kingdom fireworks shows.
 Pick a spot just outside the main hub, as centrally positioned as possible.